-630 feet below the earth in China, an ancient forest blooms at the bottom of a sinkhole
+630 feet below the Earth in China, an ancient forest blooms at the bottom of a sinkhole

 — pourmecoffee (@pourmecoffee) May 11, 2022

-As described by Chinese news outlets, it sounds like a near-mythical realm—a fantasy of Narnia, or the kingdom of Middle Earth—and its promise for biologists and geologists is no less thrilling.
-Scientists believe the forest could harbor previously unknown plant or animal species, as sinkholes can offer an oasis for life to bloom.
+As described by Chinese news outlets, it sounds like a near-mythical realm—a fantasy kingdom of Narnia, or the highlands of Middle Earth—and its promise for biologists and geologists is no less thrilling.
+Scientists believe the forest could harbor thus unknown plant or animal species, as sinkholes can offer an oasis for life to bloom.
 Such “ancient” or “primitive” ecosystems have never been disturbed by humans.
-And they are natural jewels for study, offering a glance at what our planet might’ve looked like in primeval times devoid of mankind’s intrusion.
+And they are natural jewels for study, offering a glance at what our planet might’ve looked like in primeval times, devoid of humankind’s intrusion.

 “I wouldn’t be surprised to know that there are species found in these caves that have never been reported or described by science until now,” Chen Lixin, who led the trek through the sinkhole’s forest, told China’s Xinhua news.